Julien Duvivier directed Pépé le Moko, a film that combines elements of French poetic realism and those of film noir.

 Jean Gabin was a skilled singer and there are moments when he sings songs relevant to his character and the story.
 Fréhel, another skilled singer, also sings as her character.

 Pepe le Moko is one of the earliest and most evocative film noir.
-Most scholars mark the film to be a crucial and noteworthy work of early French cinema.
+Most scholars mark the film to be a crucial and noteworthy work of French cinema.

 Intertextuality